flokoe/bash-hackers-wiki/docs/syntax/expansion/proc_subst.md

 \<WRAP center round info 60%\> See Also:
 [BashFAQ/024](http://mywiki.wooledge.org/BashFAQ/024) \-- *I set
-variables in a loop that\'s in a pipeline.
+variables in a loop that's in a pipeline.
 Why do they disappear after the loop terminates?
 Or, why can\'t I pipe data to read?* \</WRAP\>

 One of the most common uses for process substitutions is to avoid the